This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Put the ceramic bowl in the refrigerator and allow the pork to marinate 12–24 hours.

-- After marinating, pour out enough of the liquid from the ceramic bowl to expose about 1/2-inch of pork.
+- After marinating, pour out enough of the liquid from the ceramic bowl to expose about an inch or two of the pork roast.

 - Add the onion wedges to the remaining liquid.